Electrical

 4. When adding appliance

 Grounding electrical wires is a must.
 It is according to the National Electrical Code.
-Grounding the wires will ensure the safety of lives and property.
+Grounding the cables will ensure the safety of lives and property.

-Most homeowners inspect their property when they want to sell it off.
-But most are oblivious of open ground problems and only become aware of them during a home inspection
+Most homeowners inspect their property when they want to sell it.
+But most are oblivious to open ground problems and only become aware of them during a home inspection

 The home inspection is conducted by either a building inspector or a certified electrical contractor.

-They thoroughly inspect all your electrical systems, ensuring all electrical wires and components are up to the standards.
+They thoroughly inspect all your electrical systems, ensuring all electrical wires and components meet standards.

 An inspector’s job is to check if: